 - Zak's Diner at 14-16 Byward Street

 The City will gather public feedback as part of the evaluation of this pilot project.
-A report will be made to Transportation Committee at the end of 2016.
+A report will be made to Transportation Committee in 2017.

 For more information or comments, send a message to email@example.com